Dynamic66/SwitchAudio24/README.md

 (Optional Config)

-4. Right-click the Tray icon and select "Settings".
+4. Right-click the tray icon and select "Settings".

    ![image](https://github.com/Dynamic66/SwitchAudio24/assets/160179474/5a1cb694-b2e1-4812-bf0b-077f8124bdaf)

 5. Choose the order of outputs and double-click on one to enable it for Switchadio24.
+Make sure to select at least one output!

 6. Click in the "Hotkey" Text box and press a desired key combination (minimum 1 key, maximum 1key and 1 modifier).
 Close the Settings Page to save the Configuration.